NREL/dgen/README.md

    }
 ```

+- dbname will likely just be "dgen_db" unless you changed the name of this database in postgres
 - Localhost could also be set as "127.0.0.1"
 - Save this file
 - Make sure the role is set as "postgres" in settings.py (it is set as "postgres" already by default)